 VPN.ac offers partial WireGuard support.
 At the time of this review, their network supported WireGuard, but not their apps.
 You needed to install a third-party WireGuard app and manually configure it to work with VPN.ac.

 The VPN.ac server network is fast and very secure.
 But it is small with around 130 servers spread across 26 countries.
-The network features both Multi-hop (double VPN) servers and obfuscated servers.
+The network features Double-hop (double VPN) servers, obfuscated servers, and private DNS.

 The obfuscated servers are a strength of this service.
 They give you the choice of many protocols and ports, along with servers preconfigured to deal with specific obstacles, such as the Great Firewall of China.